RamSritharan/ramsritharan/README.md

 Welcome to my respository!

-I am currently an Associate Full-Stack Engineer at Manulife Canada.
-My tech-stack includes TypeScript, Java, ReactJS, NextJS, MongoDB, AWS S3, AWS DynamoDB, PostgresSQL, Kubernetes.
+I am currently an Software Engineer at Manulife Canada.
+My tech-stack includes TypeScript, Java, ReactJS, NextJS, MongoDB, AWS S3/DynamoDB, PostgresSQL, Kubernetes.

 Please as me if you have any questions on  NodeJS, Java, and ReactJS!